expertstack-studios/sc-android-voicecall-sample/README.md

  ## Handle required permissions callbacks

    #### We need 1.
 Microphone and Phone 2.
 Contact and 3.
 Notification permissions.
-   Coppy below code to check above runtime permissions into your app after successful login in previous step.
+   Copy below code to check above runtime permissions into your app after successful login in previous step.

    ```kotlin
  private fun checkPermissions() {